react-native-oh-library/usage-docs/en/react-native-elements.md

 ## Link

-The HarmonyOS implementation of this library relies on the native code of @react-native-oh-tpl/react-native-safe-area-context , @react-native-oh-tpl/react-native-linear-gradient If the library has already been introduced in the HarmonyOS project, there is no need to introduce it again.
-You can skip the steps in this chapter and use it directly.
+The HarmonyOS implementation of this library relies on the native code of @react-native-oh-tpl/react-native-safe-area-context and @react-native-oh-tpl/react-native-linear-gradient.
+If the library has already been introduced in the HarmonyOS project, there is no need to introduce it again.You can skip the steps in this chapter and use it directly.

 If not introduced, please refer to Link section of @react-native-oh-tpl/react-native-safe-area-context documentation, Link section of @react-native-oh-tpl/react-native-linear-gradient documentation for introduction.

 ### Introduce and register font on the ArkTs side

 Step 1:
 Copy the font to the 'entry/src/main/ets/assets/fonts' directory (if an external font file is used, the \ *. ttf file needs to be copied over)

 Step 2:
 Open the `entry/src/main/ets/pages/Index.ets` file and add the following code: